QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Robustness tests

 \subsection{Source subtraction effect}

-In the same way as in the previous subsection, we repeated our analysis of the maps with no point source subtraction applied, but keeping QUIJOTE-MFI.
-This was done in order to assess if this correction is mandatory for achieving an AME detection.
-Results for this case are shown in Table~\ref{table:SED_cases_noCSS} and the corresponding SEDs are shown in Figure~\ref{fig:SED_cases_noCSS}.
-As was the case when discarding QUIJOTE-MFI data, the uncertainties for the AME parameters increased, thus reducing the significances for those parameters.
-The significance of $\Aame$ is now significantly lower: 2.4$\sigma$. $\nuame$ and $\Wame$ values do not change significantly from main case presented in Section~\ref{section:results}: $19.38\pm3.91$\GHz{} and $0.57\pm0.24$, respectively, compared to $17.28\pm3.08$\GHz{} and $0.57\pm0.15$.
+We repeated our analysis of the maps with no point source subtraction applied, but keeping QUIJOTE-MFI data.
+This was done in order to assess the impact of this subtraction on the level of AME.
+Results for this case are shown in Table~\ref{table:SED_cases_noCSS}.
+The general case (all emission components considered) is also shown in the bottom panel of Fig.~\ref{fig:SED_cases_noMFI}.
+As it was the case when discarding QUIJOTE-MFI data, the uncertainties on the AME parameters increased, thus reducing the significance for those parameters.
+There are slight changes in some parameters.
+In particular, the synchrotron becomes flatter, and as a result there is more synchrotron at microwave frequencies.
+The level of free-free is higher: as a consequence from both changes, the AME amplitude is lower.
+Therefore, the significance of $\Aame$ is now lower too, down to $2.3\sigma$.
+The $\nuame$ and $\Wame$ values do not change significantly with respect to the main case presented in Section~\ref{section:results}: $19.5\pm4.3$\GHz{} and $0.58\pm0.26$, respectively, compared to $17.2\pm3.2$\GHz{} and $0.58\pm0.16$.
+The changes of all parameters are always within $1\sigma$.